Endowed Scholarships for Adult & Graduate Students

 Established in memory of Marguerite Feinstein, a labor union leader in the State of New York who earned her undergraduate and graduate degrees from Marist College, the Marguerite Feinstein '74 Memorial Scholarship provides assistance to a working mother enrolled as an adult undergraduate student.
 Financial need is a criterion, and the award is made by recommendation of Student Financial Services.

-The Debra Sue Levantrosser Women of Marist College Scholarship was established by Frederick and Barbara Levantrosser in honor of their daughter, who received her Master's of Public Administration from Marist in 1996.
+The Debra Sue Levantrosser Women of Marist Scholarship was established by Frederick and Barbara Levantrosser in honor of their daughter, who received her Master's of Public Administration from Marist in 1996.
 Recipients must exhibit an entrepreneurial spirit and creativity as well as high integrity, motivation to succeed, and extraordinary potential for personal growth.
-Selection is based on the application, strength of the essay and one faculty recommendation.
-The scholarship is available to traditional-aged female junior and senior undergraduates and female graduate students majoring in management, business, political science or public administration.
+The scholarship is available to traditional-aged female junior and senior undergraduates and female graduate students majoring in management, business, political science, or public administration.
 Special consideration is given to applicants pursuing an international focus in their studies and career aspirations.
-The award is made upon the recommendation of Student Financial Services and renewable based upon the review of Student Financial Services.